AlexHarn/bfrv1_icetray/recclasses/resources/docs/index.rst

 Recclasses
 ==========
 This project is a self-contained collection of storage classes inserted into frames by modules other projects, including their pybindings and table converters.

-It is maintained by Hans Dembinski <hdembins@udel.edu>.
+**Maintainer:** Kevin Meagher

 .. toctree::
    :maxdepth: 1